LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

-# Refinitiv Real-time WebSocket API with Web Workers Example
+# Real-time WebSocket API with Web Workers Example

-- Last update: Sep 2021
+- Last update: Feb 2025
 - Environment: Any
 - Compiler: JavaScript
 - Prerequisite: Refinitiv Real-Time Advanced Data Hub and Refinitiv Real-Time Advanced Distribution servers version 3.2.1 and above

 ## Overview

-[Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API application enables easy integration into a multitude of client technology environments such as scripting and web.
+[Websocket API for Pricing Streaming and Real-Time Service](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/websocket-api) aka Websocket API application enables easy integration into a multitude of client technology environments such as scripting and web.
 This API runs directly on your Refinitiv Real-Time infrastructure and presents data in an open (JSON) readable format.
 The API supports all Refinitiv Real-Time data models and can be integrated into multiple client technology standards e.g. Python, R, .Net, etc.

 The web browser's JavaScript runtime is a single-threaded environment by default.
 However, the HTML standard lets developers implement multi-threads JavaScript application in the web browser by introducing the [Web Workers](https://html.spec.whatwg.org/multipage/workers.html) feature that lets web browsers run JavaScripts in the main thread and a background thread (workers thread).

-This example shows how to implement the Refinitiv Real-time WebSocket API with JavaScript web application with Web Workers.
+This example shows how to implement the Real-time WebSocket API with JavaScript web application with Web Workers.
 It allows the Web Workers thread to handle the connection logic with eal-Time Advanced Distribution server while the main thread handles the UI interaction events and displaying data.

 There are two types of Web Workers, [Dedicated Workers](https://html.spec.whatwg.org/multipage/workers.html#dedicated-workers-and-the-worker-interface) and [Shared Workers](https://html.spec.whatwg.org/multipage/workers.html#sharedworker).
-This example covers only how to implement the Refinitiv Real-time WebSocket API with JavaScript web browser application with Dedicated Workers.
+This example covers only how to implement the Real-time WebSocket API with JavaScript web browser application with Dedicated Workers.

-*Note: The initial release of this API is for deployed Refinitiv Real-Time Advanced Distribution Server customers only (i.e. to use it you will need an installed version of Refinitiv Real-Time Advanced Distribution Server 3.2.1 and above).

 ## Supported Web Browsers
 The example supports Chrome/Microsoft Edge (Chrome-based version), Firefox, and IE11 (based on the WebSocket and Web Workers browser supported platform).